ethereum/py-evm/docs/guides/index.rst

 Guides
 ======

-This section aims to provide hands-on guides to demonstrate how to use Trinity and the Py-EVM.
+This section aims to provide hands-on guides to demonstrate how to use Trinity.
 If you are looking for detailed API descriptions check out the :doc:`API section </api/index>`.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 3
-   :name: toc-guides
+   :name: toc-trinity-guides

-   trinity/index
+   quickstart
+   architecture
+   writing_plugins